BGCG/project1/README.md

 **Travel advice page:**

-* This is followed by a travel advice page which offers general advice on how to get to Edinburgh via plane and how to get around Edinburgh by bus.
+* This is followed by a travel advice page which offers general advice on how to get to Edinburgh via plane
+* The travel page also provides information on how to get around Edinburgh by bus.

 ![Screenshot-of-travel-adice](assets/images/travel-page.png)

 **Social media links:**

-* Social media links are provided at the footer of each page for a fictional social media account "Love Edinburgh" which provides regular live updates of events and offers in Edinburgh, as well as adding a community connection to other tourists and locals in Edinburgh.
+* Social media links are provided at the footer of each page for a fictional social media account "Love Edinburgh" which provides regular live updates of events and offers in Edinburgh.
+* Addtionally the social media links adds a community connection to other tourists and locals in Edinburgh.

 ![Screenshot-of-social-media](assets/images/social-media-links.png)